-How to Fly Internationally with A Cat: Learn from My Mistakes!
+How to Fly with A Cat Internationally: Learn from My Mistakes!

-A mermaid is nothing without her cat!
 There were many different reactions when I told people that I was going to fly internationally with my cat, Moshie.
-Most of these remarks included some form of, “You are outrageous,”
+Most of these remarks included some form of, “You are out of your mind,”

-Looking back, and as with most things in my life, I probably was a little wild.
+Looking back, and as with most things in my life, it probably was a little wild.

 (Spoiler alert: my plan absolutely did not work…and you can read my full story)